-The Church Management Concentration of the Master's in Pastoral Ministry degree is offered in conjunction with the University of Dallas' College of Business.
-In this way, it combines courses in theology and ministry with courses in business, preparing graduates to make an effective and immediate impact in any Church managerial role.
+The Church Management Concentration of the Master's in Pastoral Ministry degree combines courses in theology and ministry with the opportunity to take courses in business, preparing graduates to make an effective and immediate impact in a Church managerial role.

-The following School of Ministry courses (19 credit hours) are required to receive an MPM with a concentration in church management:
+In addition to the Core Courses, which are described in the courses section, the following courses are required to receive an MPM with a concentration in church management:

 RPS 6330.
 Ministry in the Church.
 This course explores the contemporary phenomenon of ministry in the Catholic Church from the angles of theology and pastoral practice.
 Theological exploration focuses on biblical visions of ministry, the history of ministry in the church, and its doctrinal underpinnings and implications, especially in ecclesiology.
 Pastoral consideration reflects on attitudes, knowledge, and skills necessary for effective pastoral ministry in today's church.
 Integrating these perspectives, the course includes discussion of issues related to the contemporary ministerial scene and critical ecclesial documents on ministry formation

 RPS 6V90.
 Ministry Capstone.
 Students take this course in their final semester.
 It provides an opportunity for them to integrate previous coursework and reading with the knowledge and skills required to address particular pastoral tasks effectively.
-The capstone usually is taken for three credit hours, often with seasoned ministerial practitioners providing onsite supervision.
-Capstone projects require detailed applications and written approval by School of Ministry faculty supervisors prior to registration.
+The student will work seasoned ministerial practitioners who will provide onsite supervision.
+Capstone projects require the completion of a detailed application and written approval by School of Ministry faculty supervisors prior to registration.

 Electives: Students choose six credit hours of elective course in business or pastoral ministry.